Silence is golden: A closer look at it – The sheikh’s son (1926)

 The original the sheikh, based on the popular romance novel by EM Hull, was a huge hit but was also criticized for being “tamer” than the book.
 Director George Melford also played it safe in some old-fashioned ways, lightening Valentino’s naturally tanned complexion to almost match his blonde co-star Agnes Ayres.
 George Fitzmaurice The Sheikh’s son also based on an EM Hull novel, Valentino’s character would finally become the menacing, exotic He-Man that many viewers dream of.
 In a way, it also honored his status in cinema – which was iconic even then.

 Valentino’s recent films had not been box office extravaganzas and he had recently resigned from a contract with Famous Players-Lasky and signed with United Artists.
-The idea of
+The idea of making a sequel may have been inspired by Douglas Fairbanks, who had recently published Don Q, son of Zoro (1925), the sequel popularized in 1920 The sign of Zoro.
+United Artists president Joseph M. Schenck would also capitalize on Valentino’s “sheikh” image, which persisted – fans always hoped to see him in more desert romances.

 At this point in the 1920s there was a growing confidence in the film industry and a fresh awareness of pop culture that we can tell The Sheikh’s Sons knowledge winks at the original film.
 Both Valentino and Ayres seem to enjoy playing their original roles (aged with makeup), and the younger Ahmed is introduced in a dreamy flashback sequence that seems to his fans a nod to Valentino’s romantic symbolism.